cuustard/uni/SCC.141.md

 The ability to obtain and use necessary devices, infrastructure, and reliable internet or mobile connectivity.
 It includes:

 - Infrastructure: Broadband coverage, mobile data networks, public Wi-Fi availability
-- Devices: Smartphones, tablets, laptops, wearables ,or other hardware
+- Devices: Smartphones, tablets, laptops, wearables, or other hardware
 - Availability & Reliability: Stable connection speeds, consistent power supply

 Potential Solutions: